t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 ### Format the Namenode/Datanode

   Once the environment is setup, the **hadoop** and **hdfs* binary should be in the path.
-The following will format the namenode as specified in **hdfs-site.xml**.
+The following will format the NameNode as specified in **hdfs-site.xml**.
 ```
 # mkdir -p /data/hdfs/namenode
 # mkdir -p /data/hdfs/datanode